loogmaii/unit-1/project1.md

         print(f"{colors[5]}Thank you for using this platform, Ms Sato!
 Have an amazing day <3") exit()
 ```

+Fig.8 shows the menu for the electronic ledger.
+The printed out displayed

 ## record a transaction

 ```py